-All visiting scholars are supervised by a Pace faculty member, who offers them support, feedback and overall guidance in their research.
+All visiting scholars are supervised by a Pace Law faculty member, who offers them support, feedback and overall guidance in their research.
 Subject to the terms of the Visiting Scholars Policy, they are given access to the Pace Law Library, as well as university internet access and e-mail.
 The Pace University Office of International Students and Scholars supports visiting scholars in their applications for the appropriate J-1 visas from the US immigration authorities.
 Pace Law also encourages visiting scholars to submit their work for publication in one of our student-edited Law Reviews.

 Visiting Scholar Fees

 Fees may be reduced or waived in case of economic hardship or for other good cause.
 Fee reductions or waivers may be requested only at the time of the visiting scholar's initial application.
 To request a fee waiver, please send a letter stating the grounds for such request, addressed to the Office of International Affairs and Graduate Programs.